Can you have a dog in a flat?5 May 2023

 Age and individual circumstances

 If you’re adopting a rescue dog who’s reaching their retirement years and doesn’t need as much daily exercise, life in a flat could be well suited to them.
 However if they do have joint issues, a top floor flat with no lift, might not suit this dog.
-If you’re adopting a dog who lived in a flat previously though, and this is not an issue, they’ll be perfectly comfortable.
+If you’re adopting a dog who lived in a flat previously though, and this is not an issue, they’re likely to be perfectly comfortable.

 Of course, the opposite is also true.
 Younger, energetic dogs, and dogs used to spacious rooms and gardens may struggle to adapt to apartment life.